Job 12:1

 Job 12:1-4, “And Job answered and said,[2] No doubt but ye are the

-smart and so wise.
-That is why Job is saying that since Zophar is so wise,
+wise.
+That is why Job is saying that since Zophar is so wise, Zophar must have

-Zophar must have all the wisdom that exists, and when Zophar dies, wisdom will
+all the wisdom that exists, and when Zophar dies, wisdom will die with Zophar.

-die with Zophar.
 Of course, that is not true.
-No one has all the wisdom or all
+No one has all the wisdom or all the knowledge.
+But

-the knowledge.
-Every believer can go to God and get wisdom.
-And so Job says in
+every believer can go to God and get some wisdom.
+And so

-verse 3, “But I have understanding as well
+Job says in verse 3, “But I have

-can happen in this world.
-Jesus said that the servant is not greater than his
+things can happen in this world.
+Jesus said that the servant is not greater

-Lord.
-Jesus also said, “In the world you shall
+than his Lord.
+Jesus also said, “In the

 Job continues to reply to Zophar, and